HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 **Correspondence:** {name}.{surname}@hk3lab.ai

-## Abstract
+## Motivation

-Since December 2022, a new generation of large language models (LLMs) has demonstrated remarkable capabilities, sparking excitement about their potential to revolutionize various industries.
-These models exhibit human-like language skills and possess extensive knowledge across many domains, leading to their integration into numerous enterprise workflows for tasks like content generation, data analysis, and decision-making.
+In December 2022, we hailed a new generation of large language models (LLMs) as a godsend for far-reaching technological revolutions.
+The linguistic skills of these models had become so astoundingly human-like, and their knowledge so exceptional in breadth, that they could feature at the same time buddies to chat with and powerful tools to lead industrial progress.

+As a matter of fact, the first LLM-powered applications focused on content generation for human consumption, and today they represent a key workforce in many enterprises, aiding activities like data analysis and decision-making.
 However, the very feature that makes LLMs so powerful - their ability to generate human-like text - also presents challenges when integrating them into enterprise systems.
 The inconsistency and unpredictability of their outputs can be particularly problematic.

 Anyone who has used Claude, Anthropic's LLM-powered virtual assistant, knows that it can provide different answers when asked the same question multiple times.
 Moreover, the format of the answers doesn't always align with users' expectations: